hshercha/hshercha.github.io/_posts/2016-05-12-Circular-Buffer.markdown

 description: What goes around comes around
 ---

 Circular buffer/Ring buffer/Cyclic buffer store data in a FIFO (First In First Out) queue.
 The code in my github repo is a small example of how it should function.
 It could certainly be optimized for larger spaces.
-For larger spaces, the memory allocation could be more dynamic.
 However, for this case the circular buffer has a pre-determined size.
 It uses byte array to store data and pointers to depict the circular behavior.
 Circular buffers could have a lot of uses.
 One that I can think on top of my head is cache memory.

 {% highlight C %}